- Sort By Use

 - Join Newsletter

 Posted on April 08, 2016

 In the fast-paced, workaday lifestyle of the modern world, coffee consumption has seen a dramatic rise in popularity.
 According to a Gallup poll , about 64% of adults in America reported drinking at least one cup of coffee a day, and on average, each adult drank about 2.7 cups of coffee per day.
 While caffeine has become a foundation in our lives and in the global economy, it comes with some big drawbacks.
-Enter TeaCrine, a natural extract of theacrine.
+Enter the TeaCrine supplement: a patented, clinically trialed form of theacrine.
 Let’s take a closer look at the new alternative to traditional caffeine.

 Caffeine works directly on the central nervous system to eliminate drowsiness and boost your alertness, providing that characteristic stimulation.
 Unfortunately, that comes with some negative side effects, including:

-TeaCrine is a nature-identical compound comprised of an extract of pure theacrine, often used in dietary supplements.
+TeaCrine is a patented, clinically-trialed theacrine supplement that is considered a nature-identical compound.
 TeaCrine works with your body’s natural metabolic processes to increase your mental clarity, energize your muscle, and increase your overall mood and motivation.
 While it shares a similar molecular structure with caffeine, TeaCrine is not a form of caffeine.
 In fact, the compound can be used in conjunction with caffeine to enhance and extend the effects of that one cup of coffee while minimizing some of the drawbacks of chronic or high doses of caffeine.